Main Body

 Click play on the following audio player to listen along as you read this section.

 An eight-year-old boy named Elijah sat in the forest with his grandfather.
-He lived on a in Manitoba called Red Sucker Lake.
+He lived on a reserve in Manitoba called Red Sucker Lake.
 His grandfather was showing him how to make a beaver trap.
 Elijah loved spending time on the land.
 He had learned all about hunting and fishing from his grandfather.

 .